 Well, it's the last line that makes me pause.
 "Beautiful" is fine.
-But, "most beautiful in the world" ?
+But, "most beautiful in the world"?
 How do you figure that?

 Even parents have to admit, logically, that there is no way we can measure or justify that statement.
 Can we line up all the babies in the world and determine who is the prettiest, or who is the most loved?
 Even parents have to admit that impossibility.
+Yes, new babies make us say things that are downright obnoxious, unprovable, and demonstrably wrong and inaccurate!

 But, of course, we parents don't admit that!
-We don't agree with that impossibility at all.
 Something else is speaking in us.
 This baby, this child, is not only beautiful, but he is also the most beautiful baby in the world.
 And she is loved, too.
 She is the most beloved child in the world.